hannushchenkos/CW_tasks/script/tasks.md

 Commit example:

-git commit -am "update(fundamentals:added app69.js):Reverse every word of the string" git commit -m "update(rank-up:added app11.js):Count characters in a string to an object"
+git commit -m "update(fundamentals:added app71.js):Count the passengers in the bus" git commit -m "update(rank-up:added app11.js):Count characters in a string to an object"